risc0/risc0-ethereum/contracts/script/README.md

     FOUNDRY_PROFILE=deployment-test forge test -vv --fork-url=${RPC_URL:?}
     ```

+6. If using Fireblocks, add the newly deployed timelock controller address to the like of allowed contract call destinations.
+   This allows future operations, e.g. adding a new verifier, that go through the timelock controller.

 ## Deploy a Groth16 verifier with emergency stop mechanism

 This is a two-step process, guarded by the `TimelockController`.